ankicommunity/anki-sync-server-rs/README.md

 Use the same base url for both the `Sync url` and the `Media sync url`, but append `/msync` to the `Media sync url`.
 Do **not** append `/sync` to the `Sync url`.

-Even though the AnkiDroid interface will request an email address, this is not required; it will simply be the username you configured with `ankisyncctl.py adduser`.
+Even though the AnkiDroid interface will request an email address, this is not required; it will simply be the username you configured with `ankisyncctl.exe adduser`.

 ## Account Management

+#### option1

+enter into ankisyncd account management

+`ankisyncd.exe U`

+and then followning the instructions

-#### example demo
+#### option2

+use separate command line tool `ankisyncctl.exe`

-create user account
+ie:create user account

 `ankisyncctl.exe adduser zhigufei password`